draftdev/startup-marketing-checklist/_posts/2017-09-06-customer-chat-tools.markdown

 - **[Resend](https://resend.io/)** - Very similar to Intercom in the way they've built their product.

 - **[Subiz](https://subiz.com)** - Analytics for your visitors is included in their chat platform.

+- **[Smallchat](https://small.chat/)** - Smallchat hooks into your existing Slack channel to allow you to talk with customers on your site, and they offer a free plan.

 - **[Tawk](https://www.tawk.to/)** - Lets you chat with people on your website or mobile app.
 Best of all for small projects, it's **100% free**.